SebastianMeyer1989/UltraPlexer/README.md

 Please modify `UltraPlexer.pl` so that it contains the correct path to your installation of Cortex (line 16).
 The algorithm expects to find Cortex binaries for k = 31 with 20, 40 and 60 colors.

+### Alternative to installing prerequisites:

+We generated and tested a Docker image, containing the OS "Ubuntu 18.04", the above mentionen prerequisites and all data, provided in this GitHub repository.
+Instead of installing all required programming languages and packages yourself, you should be able to run the Ultraplexer algorithm in a container, created by this Docker image.

+You can find the docker image at: https://hub.docker.com/r/diltheygenomicslab/ultraplexer

 ## Running the UltraPlexer

+Known issue: If the Ultraplexing run produces an an error like

+`could not allocate hash table of size 209715200`

+`Error: Giving up - unable to allocate memory for the hash table`

+and subsequently stops due to not finding a certain file, pls try to add the option "`--allSamples_cortex_height 20`" to the first Utraplexer call.
+This error occurs, if the algorithm can not allocate the memory needed (by estimation), to store all calculated data.
+The before mentioned option reduces the memory allocated by the UltraPlexer, which in most cases solves the problem.

 ### 1. Classify long-reads:
 ```